rspamd/rspamd/doc/markdown/configuration/composites.md

 ## Introduction

-rspamd composites are used to combine rules and create more complex rules.
+Rspamd composites are used to combine rules and create more complex rules.
 Composite rules are defined by `composite` keys.
 The value of the key should be an object that defines the composite's name and value, which is the combination of rules in a joint expression.

 For example, you can define a composite that is added when two specific symbols are found: